MicrosoftDocs/biztalk-docs/biztalk/core/large-message-to-msmq.md

 1. A user uses SendLargeMessage.exe to send a large .xml file to a queue on a local computer.

-2.  [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] receives the large .xml file from the queue and copies it to a local directory.
+2. BizTalk Server receives the large .xml file from the queue and copies it to a local directory.

  Many operations in Message Queuing are asynchronous.
 That is, many MSMQ API calls (for example, **MQSendLargeMessage**) return to the caller before the requested operation has fully completed.